-The American consumers needs to have confidence that the national meat and poultry supply is safe, wholesome, and correctly labeled, and packaged.
+The American consumers need to have confidence that the national meat and poultry supply is safe, wholesome, correctly labeled, and packaged.

 The inspection and grading of meat and poultry is authorized by two separate programs within the U.S. Department of Agriculture (USDA).